How Women's World Cup quarter-finalists shape up

 They responded to that final group game loss by thumping Switzerland 5-1 and with two-time Ballon d'Or winner Alexia Putellas getting back to full fitness, they will undoubtedly give the Netherlands plenty to think about in what promises to be one of the standout games of the quarter-finals.

-Laura Georges, former France international on BBC One: "Against Switzerland it was the Spain that we know - that like to keep the ball, move around, work together as a team.
+Laura Georges, former France international, on BBC One: "Against Switzerland it was the Spain that we know - that like to keep the ball, move around, work together as a team.

 "The difference between this Spain against Switzerland and the Spain we saw against Japan was that they were really precise with the ball, really accurate and really clinical in front of goal.
 That made the difference."